-For prospective Master’s thesis students – information about admission.
+For prospective master’s thesis students – information about admission.

-Bachelors, masters, postgraduate studies
+Bachelor’s, master’s, postgraduate studies

 Additional application information

-We encourage you to submit a complete application, supplying all required information and documentation, as this will allow us to process these applications and issue an offer of place in the timeliest manner.
+As always, we encourage you to submit a complete application, supplying all required information and documentation, as this will allow us to process these applications and issue an offer of place in the timeliest manner.

 The University of Otago participates in selected online and in-person education fairs and events around New Zealand and the world to meet with students considering their future study options.
 At these events, you can talk with our international recruitment staff for personal guidance about study options, how to apply, scholarships, accommodation, and life at Otago.

-Visit otago.ac.nz/coronavirus for ongoing updates.
+Visit otago.ac.nz/covid19 for ongoing updates.